Statements from Leadership

 No New Jails NYC aims to keep the city from constructing new jails, and to instead divert funds that currently go toward the police and incarceration toward housing, ending homelessness, mental health, and other community support systems.

 Onyx Fine Arts Collective is organized by the voluntary efforts of a group of artists and supporters committed to celebrate and promote the visual artwork of artists of African descent.

 Seattle Music Partners cultivates a diverse and vibrant music-making community by providing youth with free music instruction and one-on-one mentoring to eliminate racial and economic barriers to quality music education.

 Umoja Fest honors our rich heritage while recognizing our ability to make history.
-The festival and parade celebrates our collective ability to make ourselves, our families, community, city, state, nation and world a better place for our future generations.
+The festival and parade celebrate our collective ability to make ourselves, our families, community, city, state, nation, and world a better place for our future generations.

 Wa Na Wari creates space for Black ownership, possibility, and belonging through art, historic preservation, and connection.
 We are a center for Black art and culture in Seattle’s historically redlined Central District neighborhood.

 Anti-Racist Resources A Google Doc. compiled by Sarah Sophie Flicker & Alyssa Klein

 How to Be an Antiracist by Ibram X. Kendi